jim-schilling/splurge-exceptions/README.md

 except ValueError as e:
     # Wrap the exception with structured error
     wrapped = SplurgeValueError(
+        "Could not parse input as integer",
         error_code="invalid-integer",
-        message="Could not parse input as integer",
         details={"input": "invalid"}
     )
     raise wrapped from e